AqwamCreates/DataPredict/docs/API/Models/AgglomerativeHierarchical.md

 Create new model object.
 If any of the arguments are nil default argument values for that argument will be used.

 ```
-AgglomerativeHierarchical.new(numberOfClusters: integer, distanceFunction: string, highestCost: number, lowestCost:number, stopWhenModelParametersDoesNotChange: boolean): ModelObject
+AgglomerativeHierarchical.new(numberOfClusters: integer, distanceFunction: string, linkageFunction: string, highestCost: number, lowestCost:number, stopWhenModelParametersDoesNotChange: boolean): ModelObject
 ```

 #### Parameters:

 * numberOfClusters: Number of clusters for model to train and predict on.

-* distanceFunction: The function that the model will use to train. distanceFunction available are “euclidean” and “manhattan“.
+* distanceFunction: The function that the model will use to train.
+Available options are “euclidean” and “manhattan“.

+* linkageFunction: The function to determine how clusters are merged together.
+Available options are "minimum", "maximum", "groupAverage".

 * highestCost: The maximum cost where the training will stop when it is higher than this value.